torproject/torspec/proposals/316-flashflow.md

 - `[ ]` hyperlink sources
 - `[ ]` make section numbers work, or don't use them, or ...?
+- `[.]` do coords need to communicate?
+No. Specify better in Measurement Scheduling section
+    - addressed in Intro

 # Introduction